mdeous/WaikUp/docs/DEPLOY.md

     fab -i <ssh_private_key> -H <host> setup_all
     fab -i <ssh_private_key> -H <host> init_prod

+Once the deployment is finished, ssh to your server and create a new admin user using the `waikup_manage` utility:

+    source /var/www/waikup/bin/activate
+    waikup_manage adduser -a

 You can now replace the auto-generated Apache's certificates for a signed one, and you're good to go!